wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 = Brute force login attack prevention =
 * Instantly block Brute Force Login Attacks via our special Cookie-Based Brute Force Login Prevention feature.
 This firewall functionality will block all login attempts from people and bots.
 * Ability to add a simple math captcha to the WordPress login form to fight against brute force login attacks.
-* Rename your WordPress login page URL so that bots and hackers cannot access your real WordPress login URL.
+* Ability to hide admin login page.
+Rename your WordPress login page URL so that bots and hackers cannot access your real WordPress login URL.
 This feature allows you to change the default login page (wp-login.php) to something you configure.

 = WhoIs Lookup =
 * Perform a WhoIs lookup of a suspicious host or IP address and get full details.